mohzameer/podpdf-apidocs/DOCUSAURUS_SPEC.md

 <StatusBadge status="200" />

 ## Description
-Brief description of the endpoint.
+Brief description of what this endpoint does and when to use it.

 ## Authentication
-[Authentication requirements]
+How to authenticate your requests.

 ## Request